2. Develop the Right Application Strategy in Your Essays

 Think about it from the admissions officer's point of view.
 Say you have 300 seats to fill.
 About 100 will go to applicants from finance backgrounds, and another 100 will go to people from consulting backgrounds.
 You will use the final 100 spots to broaden your class and add some depth of experience to the group.

-You will need some marketing people and some people from technical backgrounds.
+You'll need some marketing people and some people from technical backgrounds.
 And every class has a few disenchanted lawyers and doctors along with some real outliers — people with tremendously unique experience that will be valuable to their classmates.
 But none of these is the easiest category.

 In my experience, the easiest background from which to apply is nonprofit, in part because very few people from nonprofit firms apply to top business schools.
 B-school has a reputation for being a very competitive place, and competition isn't part of the culture of the average nonprofit corporation.
-So I regularly see people with very modest GMAT scores get accepted by top-tier B-schools because those schools are trying to broaden the perspective of their classes and, at the same time, promote an increasingly important business sector.
+So I regularly see people with very modest GMAT scores get accepted by top-tier business schools because those schools are trying to broaden the perspective of their classes and, at the same time, promote an increasingly important business sector.
 A number of schools have even developed substantial curricula to address the needs of nonprofit leaders.

 So, for what it's worth, that's what I've seen with nonprofit applicants.
 But I've also seen a fair number of people from government and military backgrounds who get into top programs even though their GMAT scores are pretty modest (below their schools' median 80 percent range).
 Again, I think these people add depth to a class, and admitting them allows business schools to reach into important public-sector organizations to influence the ways in which they are run.

 All of this plays into your strategy.
 In writing the application essays, your strategy should be to highlight the unique experiences you've had — both on the job and in your personal life — that you believe will be valuable to your classmates.
 If you were assigned to an economic development project in Vietnam, for instance, that's unique.
-So is working in a refugee camp in Afghanistan.
+So is working in a refugee camp in Poland.
 Very few people can bring that kind of experience to the table, and schools are looking for applicants who can share that background in the classroom.
 They will gladly discount GPA and GMAT scores to get those people into their programs.

 But you don't need experience in a Third World country to have something unique and valuable to offer.
 A lot of my GMAT students are consultants with big firms such as Bain, BCG, and Deloitte.
 In large part, they all have the same generic work experience, and most of them make the mistake of discussing that experience in their essays.